Outdoor Activities Near Keswick

 Whinlatter Forest is just a 10 minute drive from Keswick and is England’s only mountain forest.
 Whinlatter offers a huge range of things to do, while enjoying stunning views of Bassenthwaite Lake, Derwentwater, and Keswick.

 There are ten walking trails including the new WOW trail, and three purpose-built cycling and mountain biking trails that you can use to explore the forest, with bike hire available if you forgot to bring your own!
 Kids can enjoy the Whinlatter WildPlay trail, which has nine different play areas including giant swings, a climbing wall, water features, and a secret path.

 Whinlatter is also home to Go Ape, a fantastic treetop adventure where you can swing through the trees to enjoy stunning views of Grisedale Pike and the Coledale Fells.
-With the highest platform standing at a staggering 14 metres, and the longest zipline at 89 metres, this adventure certainly isn’t for the faint hearted!

 If you’d rather stay down on the ground, you can still enjoy the Go Ape Forest Segway, where you’ll go off road on all-terrain Segways to explore Whinlatter forest from a thrilling new perspective.

 Whinlatter is also a great place to sit back and relax, with a café, picnic, and BBQ areas, to enjoy the beautiful scenery and see if you can spot some of the rare wildlife that calls Whinlatter home.